BluePandaLi/m4a_to_opus/README.md

 # m4a\_to\_opus converter

-An user friendly frontend for avconv/avprobe to transcode audio to ogg/opus _only if necessary_ using the bitrate of the source material by default.
+An user friendly frontend for avconv and avprobe to transcode audio to vorbis or opus using the bitrate of the source material by default.

+The distinguishing feature is it only transcodes if the source material is in AAC, so it can be played from more devices.

 Also provides a more conventient output (percent finished and ETA instead of current position in seconds).